 The issuance of press releases concerning prescription medicines is possible in Mexico; however, there is a high risk for COFEPRIS to consider them as advertisement, especially when they are contained in non-scientific journals.

-In view of this, a pharmaceutical company would have only a minor chance of obtaining an authorisation for a press release of this kind, since the same restrictions that apply to general advertising would be applicable.
+In view of this, a pharmaceutical company would have only a minor chance of obtaining an authorization for a press release of this kind, since the same restrictions that apply to general advertising would be applicable.